usaid-cs/yesterday-i-learned/js-ecmascript.md

 - `import` is [not](http://adrianmejia.com/blog/2016/08/12/Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond/#Imports) available in node 6.
 - Use [the `module` script type](https://developers.google.com/web/fundamentals/primers/modules), i.e. `<script type="module" src="foo.ejs">`, and you can import things in your script.
 - [Modules are evaluated only once](https://developers.google.com/web/fundamentals/primers/modules), while classic scripts are evaluated however many times you add them to the DOM.
+- Due to the unique way JavaScript is funded, `import` is a hard keyword, but `from` and `of` are not, despite clearly being used in constructs `import ... from ...` and `for ... of ...`.

 ## Async/Await (ES7)